Sunlight-Rim/FTPSearcher/README.md

 rest in pantene
 ```

-If you don't explicitly specify the port, port 21 will be used by default.
+If you don't explicitly specify the port, port 21 will be used by default.\
-The result file is overwritten each time you start the search, unless you specify a file different from the previous one or use '-r N' flag.
+The result file is overwritten each time you start the search, unless you specify a file different from the previous one or use '-r N' flag.\
+Attention: some poorly configured FTP is not recognized by aioftp lib; therefore, in some situations you can prefer to use only synchronous mode (flag -s).

 Examples
 --------